NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `read` - Reads the connected device's connection parameters
+-   `read` - Reads the connected device's connection parameters.
 -   `write` - Writes the connection parameters of the connected device.
     - **Parameters**:
         - Object: